edong6768/Extended-Kalman-Filter-in-JAX/README.md

 # Extended Kalman Filter in JAX
-Extended Kalman Filter Simulation code written in Python using JAX library.
+Extended Kalman Filter(EKF) code written in Python using JAX library.
 JAX is essentially JAX with autodiff.
 For EKF, JAX is especially useful for calculating jacobian through `jax.numpy.jacfwd`.
+There is also a EKF code written with Numpy instead of JAX, where jacobian matrix has to calculated by hand and then be explicitly given as argument in the code.

 ![](README_asset/track.PNG)